x

 Studio Assignments

-Each student will be assigned to one of our two state-of-the-art studios – located in Boston’s South End and Newton, Massachusetts – based on age.
+Each student will be assigned to one of our two studios, located in Boston’s South End and Newton, Massachusetts, based on age.
 Dividing by age guarantees that students will work most closely with the faculty members best suited for their level of physical development and experience.
 While each studio will have its core faculty, we strive to integrate many of our teachers across both locations in order to create an equitable experience for all students.

-Ladies ages 12-14 (when the program begins) will train at our Newton Studio, and ladies ages 16-18 will train at our Boston Studio.
+Ladies ages 12–14 will train at our Newton Studio, and ladies ages 16–18 will train at our Boston Studio.
 15-year-old ladies will be assigned to a studio later in the spring, once enrollment has settled, so that students can be divided in a way that guarantees equitable class sizes at both locations.

 The same age split outlined above will primarily be used for men as well, though exceptions may be made to account for the smaller population of men enrolled in the program.
 Additionally, some men will train at both locations over the course of the week, to ensure Partnering classes are available to all eligible ladies.